nrn/prefab/readme.md

   prefab <projectName>
 ```

-Will create a new project, in the ./projectName directory.
+Prefab creates a new project, in the ./projectName directory.
 It will fill in author information from your git config,
 and plug the project name in appropriate places.

+It also adds common dependencies to your package.json
+and downloads common client side dependencies from
+the internet.

 Copyright 2013 Nick Niemeir <nick.niemeir@gmail.com>